agilexrm-docs/docs/guides/common/JavaScriptExtensions.md

 We could need to perform special actions on our application due to special needs or requirements when the page is loaded.
-For that reason, the Engine method “addInitHandler” would be useful to that purpose.
+For that reason, the Engine method *addInitHandler* would be useful to that purpose.

 In order to perform this, this code should be added: